Kathie R. Kerler (503) 381-0095 or email@example.com

 - Local judging includes the current IRS mileage to and from the venue and meals.

 - Distance travel includes airfare, the current IRS mileage to and from the airport, airport parking, meals and incidentals, and a private, non-smoking room, preferably at a hotel.
 Please note I have dietary restrictions best handled by a per diem for meals.
 If they are provided by the sponsor, I’m happy to send a list of restricted items.

 Are you interested in learning to judge quilts and wearables?
 Are you coordinating the judging for your guild show?
 Do you enter quilt shows and want to better understand what makes a winning quilt?
 You will learn through a combination of discussion, power point presentations, and hands-on judging from a National Association of Certified Quilt Judges’ Qualified Instructor.
 All aspects of quilt judging will be covered, including the job of judging, evaluating design and workmanship, categories and awards, judging systems, setting up the judging floor, and judging versus jurying.
 Discussion includes certification requirements for the National Association of Certified Quilt Judges, the only national certifying organization for judges.

-Cost includes 6½ hours class-time per day, a copy of the NQA’s Quide to Judged Quilt Shows, and handouts.
-Twelve students maximum.
+The fee of $200.00 per student includes 7 1/2 hours class-time per day, a copy of the NQA’s Quide to Judged Quilt Shows, and 80 pages of handouts.